DotVPN Review 2026: Is It Any Good?

 DotVPN Plans & Pricing — Reasonable Prices, but It Doesn’t Offer Much Value

-DotVPN has a free plan, as well as monthly and yearly premium plans.
-Each plan only allows 5 simultaneous connections, which is below the industry average of 6–10 connections — ExpressVPN allows 8 connections, and Private Internet Access allows unlimited connections.
+DotVPN has a free plan, as well as paid deals starting at $2.99 / month for the annual option.
+There are monthly and yearly offers, both with the same features.
+They only allow 5 simultaneous connections, which is below the industry average of 6–10 connections — Private Internet Access allows unlimited connections.

 The free plan includes unlimited data, but it throttles your speeds and doesn’t allow video or audio streaming.
 If you’re only in the market for a free VPN, I recommend Proton VPN, which has unlimited data, fast speeds, and excellent security features.

-Upgrading to DotVPN’s premium plans, which start at $1.60 / month, unlocks access to all of the servers, faster speeds, streaming support, and all of the features.
-While DotVPN’s prices are reasonable, it doesn’t offer the same value as the top VPNs on the market in 2024.
+Upgrading to DotVPN’s premium deals unlocks access to all of the servers, faster speeds, streaming support, and all of the features.
+While DotVPN’s prices are reasonable, it doesn’t offer the same value as the top VPNs on the market in 2026.

 DotVPN accepts credit/debit cards and PayPal, but that’s it.
 I’m disappointed that it doesn’t accept even a few cryptocurrencies, which most top VPNs do.